 Her experience with data analysis, combined with her commitment to customer service, earned her a spot on a 1988 graduate business panel at Michigan State University.
 When a fellow panelist suggested she franchise her little company, Sheets decided to consult with an attorney on the matter.

 In 1989, Sheets awarded the first location outside of Michigan to her daughter, Melanie Bergeron, with an office located in Atlanta, GA.

 When the company reached 39 franchises, Sheets asked Bergeron to assume the role of company president while she pursued a seat in the Michigan State Senate.
 Bergeron is now chair of the board.
 TWO MEN AND A TRUCK’s long track record of aggressive growth continued under Bergeron’s profession leadership and keen business strategies.

 Brig and Jon Sorber eventually returned to team up with their mom and older sister in the mid-1990s.
-Brig Sorber now serves as executive chairman, and Jon Sorber is executive vice president.
+Brig Sorber now serves as co-CEO, and Jon Sorber is executive vice president.
 Jon Nobis also serves alongside Brig as co-CEO.
 Jon joined TWO MEN AND A TRUCK® as Chief Information Officer March 2011, took the role of Chief Operating Officer in 2013, and moved up to co-CEO in 2017.

 In August 2012, former Chief Operating Officer Randy Shacka was promoted to president of TWO MEN AND A TRUCK®.
-Randy joined the team in 2001 as an intern and has since held several roles, including Franchise Development Specialist, Director of Operations, Chief Development Officer (CDO) and Chief Operating Officer (COO).
+Brant Hartle joined the executive team in 2016 as chief financial officer, and Sara Bennett was promoted from HR director to Chief Talent Officer in 2018.

 Moving into the Future